 During the development of the Digital Economy Kit in 2019, the Kit was implemented in pilot processes in Ethiopia, Mongolia and South Africa.
 The lessons from these countries have shaped the final Kit.
 These countries differ widely in terms of levels of development, population size, and political environment but the Kit is designed to be a flexible framework that can be adapted to meet the needs of the country using it.
 Each of the three pilot countries ran a unique process, with a different structure and timeline.
-The Kit process has recently been completed or is close to completion in Bangladesh, Benin and Malawi, and is currently underway in Indonesia and Lesotho.
+The Kit process has recently been completed in Bangladesh, Benin and Malawi, and is currently underway in Indonesia and Lesotho.

 In South Africa, the Digital Economy Kit was implemented under a different name, SADA (South Africa in the Digital Age).
 SADA was steered by an advisory board of public sector representatives, industry leaders, and academics.
 The SADA process took an “opportunity-first” approach to implementing the Kit, by first identifying concrete and scalable opportunities for job creation and inclusive economic growth, and using these visions to structure the dialogues.

 The work was coordinated by Genesis Analytics, an economics consultancy, in partnership with the Gordon Institute for Business Sciences (GIBS), based at the University of the Witwatersrand, between January and October of 2019.
 The resulting strategy primer was submitted to the president’s Public Private Growth Initiative, as well as the Presidential Commission for the Fourth Industrial Revolution, to inform policy making and public investment.

 Appendix to Digital Readiness Assessment – detailed analysis [download PDF]

 Dialogue Agendas [download PDF]

 Strategy for Globally Traded Services [download PDF]